 Situated on the Arizona-Utah border, Monument Valley is part of the Colorado Plateau, a 240,000-square-mile expanse of varying desert landscapes that includes 9 national parks and 18 national monuments.
-Monument Valley differs from the other parks in that it’s administered by the Navajo Nation.
+Monument Valley differs from the other parks in that it is administered by the Navajo Nation.

-And if you’re traveling with pets, that particular detail should pique your interest.
+And if you’re visiting Monument Valley with dogs, that particular detail should pique your interest.
 While many national parks are notoriously lacking when it comes to pet friendly access, Monument Valley Navajo Tribal Park provides a refreshing array of options for adventuring with your pets.

 The highway north of the park’s north entrance is where you’ll catch the view seen in Forrest Gump, where Forrest ends his run.
 There are several pullouts on each side of the road so you can safely park to stretch your paws, take in the view, and snap a few photos.